 This post contains some affiliate links.
 Click here for my full disclosure policy.

 A few weeks ago I saw a very similar item, I did not save the picture and now I can’t find where I saw it.
 I do know it was $78 for a smaller version of mine.
 Inspiration struck and I showed the image to Mr. DD and told him I wanted to make one just like this for our dining room.

-Earlier that same day, I was at World Market shopping for my Dining Room Refresh and saw these Venetian tile plaques.
+Earlier that same day, I was at World Market shopping for my Dining Room Refresh and saw the Venetian tile plaques. <— They are discontinued but you can use these galvanized ceiling tiles.
 After I saw the inspiration piece, I called my local World Market to hold 3 of those tiles and I would be in the next day to get them.